 During July 2019, the Company entered into a revolving credit facility (the 2019 Revolver) with a syndicate of two banks.
 Under the 2019 Revolver, the Company has the capacity to borrow up to \$80,000 on a revolving facility.
 Availability of borrowings on the 2019 Revolver is calculated as a multiple of the Company's eligible monthly recurring revenues (as defined in the 2019 Revolver).
-As of May 31, 2022, the Company had outstanding letters of credit to serve as office landlord security deposits in the amount of \$1,425.
-These letters of credit are secured through the revolving credit facility, thus reducing the maximum capacity of the revolving credit facility to \$78,575 as of May 31, 2022.
-No amounts are outstanding as of May 31, 2022.
+As of November 30, 2022, the Company had outstanding letters of credit to serve as office landlord security deposits in the amount of \$1,208.
+These letters of credit are secured through the revolving credit facility, thus reducing the maximum capacity of the revolving credit facility to \$78,792 as of November 30, 2022.
+No amounts are outstanding as of November 30, 2022.

-The 2019 Revolver term ends on July 19, 2022.
-The interest rate on the outstanding borrowings are at LIBOR plus 350 basis points (prior to December 31, 2021) or Base Rate (as defined) plus 250 basis points, with the LIBOR rate and Base Rate subject to minimum levels.
+The 2019 Revolver term ends on July 19, 2024.
+The interest rate on the outstanding borrowings are at the Bloomberg Short-Term Bank Yield Index (BSBY) rate plus 350 basis points or Base Rate (as defined) plus 250 basis points, with the BSBY rate and Base Rate subject to minimum levels.
 Interest payments are to be made in installments of one, two, or three months as chosen by the Company.

-The Company incurred lender and third-party fees when entering into the 2019 Revolver, all of which were deferred at the onset of the facility.
-Issuance costs of \$543, including the fair value of warrants issued, were capitalized and are being amortized to interest expense over the remainder of the 2019 Revolver term.
-During the three months ended May 31, 2022 and 2021, the Company recorded interest expense of \$52 and \$121, respectively, related to the revolving credit facility.
-As of February 28, 2021, deferred financing fees have been fully amortized.
+The Company incurred lender and third-party fees when entering into the 2019 Revolver, all of which were deferred at the onset of the facility and have been fully amortized.
+During the three months ended November 30, 2022 and 2021, the Company recorded interest expense of \$51 and \$51, respectively, related to the revolving credit facility.
+During the nine months ended November 30, 2022 and 2021, the Company recorded interest expense of \$261 and \$245, respectively, related to the revolving credit facility.

 On August 21, 2020, the Company entered into an amendment to the 2019 Revolver which revised the terms of the revenue covenant and imposed minimum LIBOR and Base Rate levels.
 On September 11, 2020, the Company entered into a second amendment to the 2019 Revolver which modified the allocation requirements of the Company's cash to be held at each of the two lenders participating in the 2019 Revolver.
 On November 6, 2020, the Company entered into a third amendment to the 2019 Revolver which increased the capacity from a maximum of \$50,000 to a maximum of \$80,000, based on the achievement of certain growth metrics as defined in the amendment.
 On March 2, 2021, the Company entered into a fourth amendment to the 2019 Revolver in association with the acquisition of 2nd.MD to be completed and amended certain revenue covenants.
-On March 23, 2021, the Company entered into a fifth amendment to the 2019 Revolver in association with the issuance of the Convertible Senior Notes.
-On May 26, 2021, the Company entered into a sixth amendment to the 2019 Revolver in association with the acquisition of PlushCare which modified certain reporting covenants.
+On March 23, 2021, the Company entered into a fifth amendment to the 2019 Revolver in association with the acquisition of PlushCare which modified certain reporting covenants.
+On July 19, 2022, the Company entered into a seventh amendment to the 2019 Revolver which extended the term until July 19, 2024, documented the transition from the LIBOR interest rate index to the BSBY rate, and established new minimum covenant revenue targets.
+The term will automatically be extended to July 19, 2025 if the Company has at least \$200,000 in consolidated net cash as of May 31, 2024.